 If you’re looking for a solid ranged DPS class, you can’t go wrong with a Mage.

-Mages are versatile, mobile damage dealers that come with a heap of useful abilities, and each of the Mage specializations is useful for different parts of the game.
-Whether you enjoy throwing spells at ferocious bosses, exploring old raids for interesting transmog, or battling foes in PVP Arenas, there’ll be a Mage specialization to suit you.
+Whether you enjoy throwing spells at ferocious bosses, exploring old Raids for interesting transmog, or battling foes in PVP Arenas, there’ll be a Mage spec to suit you.

 Best Solo Leveling Mage Spec

-While all three Mage specs are pretty great for leveling up and getting geared, I’d personally recommend sticking to a Frost Mage for quick, easy leveling.
+While all three Mage specs are great for leveling up and getting geared, I’d personally recommend sticking to a Frost Mage for quick, easy leveling.
 They have some great abilities that help with solo content, and the rotation is decently easy to pick up.

 That’s not to say Frost Mages are easy, by any means.

-One of the best things about leveling with a Frost Mage is that the spec offers lots of mobility and mob management abilities.
 This means that if you get into any sticky situations while leveling up, you can hit a group of mobs with Frost Nova or Cone of Cold, and Blink away to a safe distance.

 There are plenty of damage mitigation choices on offer in the Frost Mage talent tree that are great for leveling up and staying alive, too.